-Comparison between a normal two-day-old baby (c) with two low birthweight babies (a & b).
+Comparison between a normal two-day-old baby (right) with two low birthweight

 Science Photo Library.
 Enlarge

 Small-for-gestational age (SGA) refers to a fetus with a birth weight less than the 10th centile.
 SGA birth is defined as an estimated fetal weight (EFW) or abdominal circumference (AC) less than the 10th centile and severe SGA as an EFW or AC less than the 3rd centile.
 Some growth restricted fetuses/infants are SGA while 50-70% of SGA fetuses are constitutionally small, with fetal growth appropriate for maternal size and other important factors such as ethnicity.